The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 If you are holding the boss during the Nail phase, you can hit three targets with Flood of Darkness by targeting one Nail and moving onto the hitbox of the other.

 Nail phase is another period of heavy tank damage, so make sure the tank holding the boss gets a TBN.
 Use a defensive cooldown as well if you are holding Ifrit.
-Ideally, the tank with aggro during and after nail phase should avoid pulling Titan so that they can freely use their cooldowns during Ifrit.
-TBN is also valuable for Flaming Crush + autoattack damage.
+Ideally, the tank with aggro during and after Nail phase should avoid pulling Titan so that they can freely use their cooldowns during Ifrit.
+TBN is also valuable for Flaming Crush + auto-attack damage.

 ### Phase Three: Titan